seancorfield/honeysql/doc/getting-started.md

 * Clojure strings become inline SQL strings with single quotes (so `"foo"` becomes `'foo'`),
 * keywords and symbols become SQL keywords (uppercase, with `-` replaced by a space),
 * everything else is just turned into a string (by calling `str`) and added to the SQL string.

+The `:checking` option defaults to `:none`.
+If `:checking :basic` is specified, certain obvious errors -- such as `IN` with an empty collection -- is treated as an error and an exception is thrown.
+If `:checking :strict` is specified, certain dubious constructs -- such as `IN` with a collection containing `NULL` values -- is also treated as an error and an exception is thrown.
+It is expected that this feature will be expanded over time to help avoid generating illegal SQL. _[New in version 2.0.next]_

 `format` accepts options as either a single hash map argument or as named arguments (alternating keys and values).
 If you are using